DeepMReye/DeepMReye/README.md

 ## Installation - Option 3: Colab

-We provide a Colab notebook showcasing model training and evaluation on a GPU provided by Colab.
-Note that it is easiest to preprocess your data locally and only upload the eyeballs to save storage space.
-See [example notebook](./notebooks/deepmreye_example_usage.ipynb) for code instructions on how to preprocess and extract eyeballs from your experiments.
+We provide a Colab notebook showcasing model training and evaluation on a GPU provided by Google Colab.
+To use your own data, preprocess your data locally and upload only the extracted eyeball voxels.
+This saves space and avoids data privacy issues.
+See the [Jupyter notebook](./notebooks/deepmreye_example_usage.ipynb) for the preprocessing and eyeball-extraction code.

 [![Model Training & Evaluation](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1kYVyierbKdNZ3RY4_pbACtdWEw7PKQuz?usp=sharing)